vaquarkhan/microservices-recipes-a-free-gitbook/chapters/10-asynchronous-messaging-patterns.md

 In fluid dynamics, backpressure refers to the resistance or force opposing the desired flow of fluid through pipes.
 In distributed software systems, it is the mechanism by which a downstream consumer signals to an upstream producer that it is overwhelmed and cannot accept more work.
 In the absence of backpressure, systems fail catastrophically rather than degrading gracefully.

 ![Backpressure Flow Control](../assets/images/diagrams/backpressure-flow-control.png)
-*Figure 10.1: Backpressure flow control mechanisms in distributed systems, showing producer-consumer patterns and VaquarKhan (Khan) Pattern application*
+*Figure 10.1: Backpressure flow control mechanisms in distributed systems, showing producer-consumer patterns and Adaptive Granularity Strategy application*

 The architectural imperative for 2026 is to move beyond simple buffering and implement active flow control.
-The VaquarKhan (Khan) Pattern emphasizes that while splitting services reduces Kinetic Friction (workload per unit), it introduces the risk of "latency storms" if the communication channels are not governed by strict physics.
+The Adaptive Granularity Strategy emphasizes that while splitting services reduces Kinetic Friction (workload per unit), it introduces the risk of "latency storms" if the communication channels are not governed by strict physics.
 ### 10.1.1 The Push vs. Pull Dichotomy

 The fundamental determination of how backpressure is handled lies in the choice of messaging model: Push vs. Pull.